Accessible Redesign for People with Low Vision

 Switch from links to buttons!

-Keeps the colorful comic vibe of text over images.
+By implementing buttons instead of links, this design evokes the colorful comic vibe of text over images.

 Easy to view, easy to tab through.